yellowdog/python-examples/README.md

 ## Variable Substitutions in Work Requirement Properties

 Variable substitutions can be used within any property value in TOML configuration files or Work Requirement JSON files.
 See the description [above](#variable-substitutions) for more details on variable substitutions.
-This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line, via environment variables or via the TOML file.
+This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line, via environment variables, or via the TOML file.

 ### Work Requirement Name Substitution